reuk/wayverb/docs_source/conclusion.md

 However, it would not contribute to the main goal of the program, which is the accurate and fast acoustic simulation of virtual environments.
-Convolution reverb tools already exist, and many users will have their own favourite programs and plug-ins for this purpose.
+Convolution reverb tools already exist, and many users will have their own favourite programs and plug-ins, like Altiverb [@altiverb] and Reverberate 2 [@reverberate2], for this purpose.
 The time that would have been spent replicating this functionality was better spent working on the unique and novel features of the program.